 - Leaked credentials: Triggered when a user's valid credentials have been leaked.
 For more information, see Azure AD's Leaked credentials detection.

 - Risky sign-in: Combines a number of Azure AD Identity Protection sign-in detections into a single detection.
 For more information, see Azure AD's Sign-in risk detections.

-These policies will appear on the Cloud App Security policies page and can be enabled or disabled.
+These policies will appear on the Defender for Cloud Apps policies page and can be enabled or disabled.

 Anomaly detection policies

 You can see the anomaly detection policies in the portal by clicking on Control then Policies.
 Select Anomaly detection policy for the policy type.

 This detection identifies two user activities (in a single or multiple sessions) originating from geographically distant locations within a time period shorter than the time it would have taken the user to travel from the first location to the second, indicating that a different user is using the same credentials.
 This detection uses a machine-learning algorithm that ignores obvious "false positives" contributing to the impossible travel condition, such as VPNs and locations regularly used by other users in the organization.
 The detection has an initial learning period of seven days during which it learns a new user's activity pattern.
 The impossible travel detection identifies unusual and impossible user activity between two locations.
 The activity should be unusual enough to be considered an indicator of compromise and worthy of an alert.
 To make this work, the detection logic includes different levels of suppression to address scenarios that can trigger false positive, such as VPN activities, or activity from cloud providers that don't indicate a physical location.
 The sensitivity slider allows you to affect the algorithm and define how strict the detection logic is.
 The higher the sensitivity level, fewer activities will be suppressed as part of the detection logic.
 In this way, you can adapt the detection according to your coverage needs and your SNR targets.